 Seize the day: Successful employee volunteerism requires these traits:

 - Create options.
 You are solving for a variety of needs, abilities, and availability.
 We give some ideas below.
 Email Adamantine’s resident remote volunteerism expert, Anne Carto, to receive our full menu.
 Make sure you provide some family-friendly options!

 - Keep it light and flexible.
 Many employees are covering double-duty — both homeschooling and working full time.
 Others are juggling a grueling, essential work schedule with life management.
 Yet others are home alone with the cat or teenagers and could use some great give-back ideas!
 We recommend a light touch focused on inspiration, teamwork, and giving back.

 - Set some shared goals.
-Depending on what employees select, set some goals together: Can we write 10 letters in April?
+Depending on what employees select, set some goals together: Can we write 10 letters in a month?
 Sew 12 masks?

 - Share, share, share.
 Pick a coordinator and share your opportunities and successes abundantly.
 Working alone together requires extra communication and abundant celebration of small successes.